Rose Water Syrup

-200g (2 cups) Lucky Almond Meal
+200g (2 cups) LUCKY ALMOND MEAL

-55g (½ cup) Lucky Blanched Almonds, roughly chopped
+55g (½ cup) LUCKY BLANCHED ALMONDS, roughly chopped

-60g (½ cup) Lucky Natural Californian Walnuts, roughly chopped
+60g (½ cup) LUCKY NATURAL CALIFORNIAN WALNUTS, roughly chopped

-110g (½ cup) caster sugar
+100g (½ cup) caster sugar

-2 tsp ground cardamon
+2 tsp ground cardamom

 12 filo pastry sheets

-- Line two baking trays with baking paper.
+1. Preheat fan-forced oven to 140°C. Line two baking trays with baking paper.

-- Place rolls on baking trays and brush tops with melted butter.
+4. Place rolls on baking trays and brush tops with melted butter.
 Bake for 10-15 minutes until lightly golden brown.
 Reduce temperature to 120°C fan-forced and continue baking for 30 minutes.
 Set aside to cool completely.

-- Cut the rolls on the diagonal into 3cm lengths.
+5. Cut the rolls on the diagonal into 3cm lengths.
 Transfer to a large ceramic dish with a cut side facing up.
-Pour the cold syrup evenly over the pastries and leave to soak 6 hours or overnight.
+Pour the cold syrup evenly over the rolls and leave to soak 6 hours or overnight.